Micaela Almonester, Baroness de Pontalba: Death and legacy

-Micaela Almonester de Pontalba died at the Hôtel de Pontalba in Paris on April 20, 1874 at the age of seventy-eight.
-By this time she was already a legend in the city of her birth, as one of New Orleans' most dynamic personalities.
+Micaela Almonester de Pontalba died at the Hôtel de Pontalba on April 20, 1874, at the age of 78.
+By this time she was already a legend in the city, recognized as one of New Orleans' most dynamic personalities.

-Micaela left three surviving sons: Célestin (1815-1885), Alfred (1818-1877), and Gaston (1821-1875).
+She left three sons: Célestin (1815-1885), Alfred (1818-1877), and Gaston (1821-1875).
 Her first-born son, Joseph, and only daughter, Mathilde, had died as babies.
-Célestin and Alfred both married and had children whose descendants continue to reside in France into the 21st Century.
-Gaston, however, died unmarried.
-Micaela's husband, Célestin, died on 18 August 1878.
+Célestin and Alfred both married and had children whose descendants continued to reside in France into the 21st century.
+Gaston died unmarried.
+Micaela's husband Célestin died on 18 August 1878.
 He was buried beside her in the de Pontalba family tomb at Mont l'Évêque.

 Micaela is the subject of Thea Musgrave's 2003 opera, Pontalba which is based on Christina Vella's biography of Micaela, Intimate Enemies: The Two Worlds of the Baroness Pontalba.
 A play by Diana E.H.
 Shortes, entitled The Baroness Undressed, and many novels have been written about her dramatic life.